 - The average rate for a Boilermaker is R80.39 per hour.
 The skills that increase pay for this job the most are Metal Inert Gas (MIG) Welding, Plant Maintenance, and Maintenance.

 A Plumber earns an average salary of R97,851 per year.
 Experience has a moderate effect on pay for this job.
-People in this job generally don’t have more than 20 years’ experience.
+People in this job generally don’t have more than 20 years experience.

 - An Electrician earns an average salary of R206,974 per year.
-Most people move on to other jobs if they have more than 20 years’ experience in this field.
+Most people move on to other jobs if they have more than 20 years of experience in this field.
 Experience has a moderate effect on income for this job.
 The skills that increase pay for this job the most are Plant Maintenance and Programmable Logic Controllers (PLC) / Automation.

 The average salary for a Bus Driver is R97,085 per year.
 People in this job generally don’t have more than 10 years’ experience.

-Tour Guide, Teachers and Television Presenters
+Salary for Tour Guide, Teachers and Television Presenters

 A Tour Guide earns an average salary of R105,582 per year.
 Most people with this job move on to other positions after 20 years in this career.